About Online Courses

 How are tests administered?

 Most online courses have projects and exams that are conducted online.
 Some courses do require on-campus exams.
 Please carefully read the detailed course description for any specific testing requirements.
 In some cases, an instructor may require you to have your exam proctored.
-If an online class does require a face-to-face exam and a student is unable to travel to campus to complete the exam, the student can make arrangements for an independent proctor.
+Students who are unable to take the exam at Shippensburg

 Are credits for online courses transferable to other colleges?